Computation of orders and cycle lengths of automorphisms of finite solvable groups: Complexity analysis

 \begin{proof} Throughout the proof, we use the notation and terminology from \cite[Subsection 2.1]{CEL04a}.
 We proceed in the following three steps:

-\begin{enumerate} \item Compute (induced polycyclic sequences for the members of) the lower nilpotent series of $G$. \item Compute the refinement of the lower nilpotent series of $G$ by the lower elementary central series of each factor (the nilpotent-central series of $G$). \item Compute the LG-series of $G$ by further refining the nilpotent-central series of $G$ using the Sylow subgroups of its (elementary) factors. \end{enumerate}
+\begin{enumerate} \item Compute (induced polycyclic generating sequences of the members of) the lower nilpotent series of $G$. \item Compute the refinement of the lower nilpotent series of $G$ by the lower elementary central series of each factor (the nilpotent-central series of $G$). \item Compute the elementary abelian nilpotent-central series, i.e., the LG-series of $G$, by further refining the nilpotent-central series of $G$ using the Sylow subgroups of its factors. \end{enumerate}

-For Step (1): Assume that one has given an induced pcgs $Y$ for a subgroup $H\leq G$.
-Then by \cite[Lemma 8.39]{HEO05a}, $[X,Y]:=\{[x,y]\mid x\in X,y\in Y\}$ is a generating system for $[G,H]$.
-Computing all $\O(d(P)^2)$ members of $[X,Y]$ requires $\O(d(P)^3)$ multiplications and $\O(d(P)^3e(P))$ other-purpose bit operations (as the number of multiplications resp.~other-purpose bit operations needed for computing a single commutator in $G$ is in $\O(d(P))$ resp.~in $\O(d(P)e(P))$ by Lemma \ref{squareMultiplyLem}(1)).
-Once $[X,Y]$ has been computed, one can gain an induced pcgs for $[G,H]$ from it using $\O(d(P)^4+d(P)^3e(P))$ multiplications and $\O(d(P)^3e(P)^3+d(P)^4e(P))$ other-purpose bit operations by Lemma \ref{inducedPcgsLem}.
-This allows us to compute the smallest term in the lower central series of $G$ using $\O(d(P)^5+d(P)^4e(P))$ multiplications and $\O(d(P)^4e(P)^3+d(P)^5e(P))$ other-purpose bit operations (we know when to stop because the order of a subgroup can be read off from an induced pcgs of it as the product of the relative orders of the pcgs entries), and iterating this $\O(d(P))$ times, one computes the entire lower nilpotent series of $G$ using $\O(d(P)^6+d(P)^5e(P))$ multiplications and $\O(d(P)^5e(P)^3+d(P)^6e(P))$ other-purpose bit operations.
+For Step (1): Assume that $Y$ is an $X$-induced pcgs of a subgroup $H\leq G$.
+Then by \cite[Lemma 8.39]{HEO05a}, $[X,Y]:=\{[x,y]\mid x\in X,y\in Y\}$ is a generating subset of $[G,H]$.
+Computing all $O(d(P)^2)$ members of $[X,Y]$ requires $O(d(P)^3)$ multiplications (of elements in $X$-collected form) and $O(d(P)^3e(P))$ other-purpose bit operations (as the number of multiplications resp.~other-purpose bit operations needed for computing a single commutator in $G$ is in $O(d(P))$ resp.~in $O(d(P)e(P))$ by Lemma \ref{squareMultiplyLem}(1)).
+Once $[X,Y]$ has been computed, one can gain an induced pcgs for $[G,H]$ from it using $O(d(P)^4+d(P)^3e(P))$ multiplications and $O(d(P)^3e(P)^3+d(P)^4e(P))$ other-purpose bit operations by Lemma \ref{inducedPcgsLem}.
+This allows us to compute the smallest term in the lower central series of $G$ using $O(d(P)^5+d(P)^4e(P))$ multiplications and $O(d(P)^4e(P)^3+d(P)^5e(P))$ other-purpose bit operations (we know when to stop by comparing the lengths of the computed induced polycyclic generating sequences), and iterating this $O(d(P))$ times, one computes the entire lower nilpotent series of $G$ using $O(d(P)^6+d(P)^5e(P))$ multiplications and $O(d(P)^5e(P)^3+d(P)^6e(P))$ other-purpose bit operations.